 It’s difficult to quantify what this is going to mean in the future for landlords.
 The unfortunate truth is some landlords were abusing their powers.
 In fact, the villainous New York landlord is a commonly used trope in modern fiction.
 Think about Peter Parker’s landlord in the Toby Macguire films, always harassing the superhero in his rundown, dingy and broken apartment (no one ever seems to think about Peter Parker being a nightmare tenant, never paying rent - dodging his landlord and keeping very unsocial hours).

-Most landlords though, are just struggling to make their property profitable - which is surely the entire point of a rental investment.
+Most landlords though are just struggling to make their property profitable - which is surely the entire point of a rental investment.

 The New York trade groups and lobbyists have unsurprisingly warned of dire consequences.
-Suggesting that smaller landlords could be run out of business because of the new limits in rent increases and restrictions on raising rent after improvement.
+Suggesting that smaller landlords could be run out of business because of the new limits on rent increases and restrictions on raising the rent after improvement.
 “This legislation fails to address the city’s housing crisis, and will lead to disinvestment in the city’s private sector rental stock, consigning hundreds of thousands of rent-regulated tenants to living in buildings that are likely to fall into disrepair,” said the Taxpayers for an Affordable New York, a coalition of four real estate groups.

 On top of this, it’s not a giant leap to imagine the New York housing market to drop in value as the resale market for rent-regulated apartments decreases in value as a result of the change.

 Rent control isn’t a bad thing.
-It stops rent prices from crazily spiralling out of control as people fight to keep their properties at “appropriate” market value.
+It stops rent prices from crazily spiraling out of control as people fight to keep their properties at the “appropriate” market value.
 And many of these legislations extend way beyond just rent regulations - addressing issues such as security deposits (1 month only), blacklisting tenants, and unlawful evictions.

 However, many apartment buildings in New York are old.
-They are expensive to purchase, and they need high quality maintenance, and all that comes out of the landlords pocket.
+They are expensive to purchase, and they need high-quality maintenance, and all that comes out of the landlords pocket.

 Owning rentals is seen by many as an investment opportunity and by others as a business in and of itself.
-The other side of the coin though, is the social impact.
+The other side of the coin though is the social impact.
 People need shelter, they need to be able to afford to live and have the right to live comfortable lives, and the biggest cost of living, especially in a place like New York is rent.